-The fluid level on manual gearboxes should only be checked by a Land Rover dealer at the time of a routine service.
+The gearbox fluid level should only be checked by a Land Rover dealer at the time of a routine service.

 All fluid specifications and capacities are shown in 'General data'.

 Special operating conditions

 When a vehicle is operated in extremely arduous conditions or on dusty, wet or muddy terrain, more frequent attention must be paid to servicing requirements.